OpenGenderTracking/GenderTracker/README.md

 To get notification of an article being done subscribe to the `process_article_done` channel.
 It will return the same payload you sent (`path`|`article`, and `job_id`.)

+## Licensing

+The project is duel licensed under the GPLv3 license as well as the MIT license.
+Pick your favorite.

 ## Changelog

+### 2013/03/04

+Added licensing information.
+Duel licensed, GPLv3 and MIT.

 ### 2013/02/15